Viewly/token-contracts/README.md

 This sale contract will have no gas limit.

 ### Don't clog the network
-Setting a gas limit, in combination with high transaction volume might clog the Ethereum network (see Bancor sale).
+Setting a gas limit, in combination with high transaction volume might clog the Ethereum network (see Bancor and Status).
 ![](http://i.imgur.com/dlNarkq.png)

 ### Targeting Sophisticated Buyers